MalekiRe/TupulCompiler/sphinx/functions.rst

 Immutable Functions
 -------------------

-functions can have 3 different levels of immutability
+Functions can have 3 different levels of immutability.

 fixed > const > fluid

+All functions default to Fixed and must be specified otherwise.

 fluid
 =====